MariosEft97/heart/README.md

 - Random Forest
 - AdaBoost

-The technique retrieving the highest accuracy was used to make predictions.
+The technique retrieving the highest accuracy on the train data was used to make predictions on the test data.